 It’s not that a bad prank erodes the prankee’s trust, the deeper issue is that it exposes inequities or condescension, and promotes exclusion.
 Knowingly or unknowingly, the prankster is often using humor as a way to parade their privilege.

 “We’re having a baby!”
 But there are people who are struggling to conceive, and this joke literally laughs in their faces.

 “I just sold my company!”
-But by many standards, that’s a successful exit strategy that some entrepreneurs would be thrilled to achieve, and you think it’s funny to sneer at that outcome?
+But by many standards, that’s a successful exit strategy that many entrepreneurs would be thrilled to achieve, and you think it’s funny to sneer at that outcome?

 “I created an AI app using a combination of GPT-3 and inputting my previous writings and interview transcripts, and then I taught it to draft tweets on my behalf!”
 But we’re in the earliest days of autogenerated language and this could be a real possibility so… are you laughing at people who know less than you about this technology?

 But where the condiments-as-shower-soaps prank is excellent is that:

 - It flips the power dynamic between parent and child, giving the child the upper hand.

 - The blatancy of the condiment bottles — as opposed to refilling soap dispensers with spicy sriracha — means the prankee wasn’t actually put in harm’s way.

 - The prankee is the one who tweeted about it, emphasizing that no one was actually hurt.